demisto/content/Packs/MicrosoftTeams/Integrations/MicrosoftTeams/README.md

 ### Grant the Demisto Bot Permissions in Microsoft Graph

-In order to connect to the Azure Network Security Groups use one of the following methods:
+In order to connect to Microsoft Teams use one of the following authentication methods:

 1. *Client Credentials Flow*
 2. *Authorization Code Flow*